 Much like banana bread, I’ve never met a granola I didn’t like.
 So to use superlatives like “best” would certainly denote uncharacteristic partiality on my part.
 BUT.
 If I had to pick only one…

 In this version, the more traditional ingredients like honey and a neutral-tasting oil or butter are swapped out for the dark, heady flavor of real maple syrup and the grassy notes and pleasant bitterness of olive oil.

 Not only is this unexpected pairing of flavors complimentary, but it also creates a markedly unusual texture.
 Whereas most granolas are pleasantly chewy – giving one the sense you’ve earned your morning nutrients through prolonged chomping – this recipe is almost brittle, crumbling to pieces in your mouth.
 I tend to hover over the hot heap right out of the oven, picking out the toasty coconut shards and eating them one-by-one.

 This cereal doesn’t stop at breakfast, either.
 We eat it all day long: soaked in milk with the addition of dried cherries (Molly’s idea), a dry handful as we dash out the door, even sprinkled over greek yogurt for dessert.
 And, to bring things full circle, it makes a great snack for long-haul flights.
-Is it any wonder a single batch of the stuff never lasts more than 48 hours?!
+It’s no wonder a single batch of the stuff never lasts more than 48 hours!

 OLIVE OIL & MAPLE GRANOLA

 This recipe was created by Nakisia Davis, owner/founder of Early Bird Foods.
 She was generous enough to share it eons ago with the good folks over at Food52 as part of their “Genius Recipes” column, a weekly post that’s been a real boon to anyone’s ongoing search for delicious food.